MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/clientv2-admin-guide-powershell.md

 ## Prerequisites for using the AzureInformationProtection module

-In addition to the prerequisites for installing the **AzureInformationProtection** module, there are additional prerequisites for when you use the labeling cmdlets for Azure Information Protection:
+In addition to the prerequisites for installing the **AzureInformationProtection** module, there are extra prerequisites for when you use the labeling cmdlets for Azure Information Protection:

 - **The Azure Rights Management service must be activated.**